GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/007-penny-lane-loop/index.md

         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
             <li>Veer to the right to keep following the road until you reach "Farmer's Road (S)".</li>
             <li>At this point you'll see a hay meadow off to your right and while you could try to pick up a faint trail just inside the treeline, the better bet is to simply follow the edge of the meadow, keeping the treeline to your left.
-Use the "Penny Lane" waypoint to provide you with a directly.</li>
+Walk towards the "Penny Lane" waypoint, which will be around the corner to the left.</li>
             <li>Follow the narrow lane until it deposits you into a large meadow, named "Shinjuku Meadow" after the busy train station in Tokyo.
 Both the meadow and the train station are full of entrances and exits. 😃 </li>
             <li>Here you veer left around the corner and make your way across the meadow using "Trail meets Shinjuku Meadow" as your next waypoint.</li>
           </ul>